TEPEZZA® (teprotumumab-trbw) FAQ

 TEPEZZA is an IV (intravenous) treatment given once every three weeks for a total of eight treatments.
 This means it is delivered through a needle that is placed in your arm.
 The first and second treatments will last about 90 minutes.
-The remaining six treatments will take about 60 minutes each, but could be longer depending on how you respond to the medicine.16.
+The remaining six treatments will take about 60 minutes each but could be longer depending on how you respond to the medicine.
+Learn more at TEPEZZA.com.14.
 What is Thyroid Eye Disease?

-Thyroid Eye Disease (TED) is a vision-threatening autoimmune disease that often occurs in people living with Graves’ disease; however, it is a different disease that must be managed separately.
-Common symptoms of TED include double vision, bulging eyes, dry eyes, eye pain, eyelid redness and swelling, teary eyes, light sensitivity and vision changes.17.
-Is there a way for me to voice my concern about this disruption in the availability of TEPEZZA?
+TED is a vision-threatening autoimmune disease that often occurs in people living with Graves’ disease; however, it is a different disease that must be managed separately.
+Common symptoms of TED include double vision, bulging eyes, dry eyes, eye pain, eyelid redness and swelling, teary eyes, light sensitivity and vision changes.
+Learn more at TEPEZZA.com.15.
+Are any patient advocacy organizations available to provide support?

 - Prevent Blindness: (800) 331-2020 or email@example.com